 - Partnerships & Volunteers

 Grant Writing for Nonprofits and Freelance Writers is designed to be hands-on.
 Mr. Whitney introduces a section, such as "mission and history," and then asks viewers to pause the course to write a mission and history section for their nonprofit organization.
 For new nonprofits, these exercises will be particularly valuable.
 If you are disciplined enough to work through all the writing exercises, by the end of the course, you will have the core building blocks of a grant application ready to go.
 For freelancers wanting to expand into grant writing, the course will be extremely useful as an introduction to the common elements of grant applications and how to approach them.

-If you are a grant writer or freelancer for a small nonprofit headed by a director who is inexperienced in grant writing, you might want to consider encouraging her to take this course.
-The course could help her understand how grant writing works so she is in a better position to contribute to, and review, applications.
+If you are a grant writer or freelancer for a small nonprofit headed by a director who is inexperienced in grant writing, you might want to encourage her to take this course.
+The course could help her understand how grant writing works, so she is in a better position to contribute to, and review, draft applications.
 It may also help her to appreciate some of the challenges you face as the organization's grant writer.

 Regarding finding funders, the course covers this briefly, spending roughly 12 minutes of the 90-minute course on strategies to identify funding options.
 The funding section includes solid information and shows Mr. Whitney's experience with different kinds of funders.
 He reviews the various types of foundations (small, large, corporate); provides a short overview of government funding; and discusses what to expect from each kind of funder in terms of the application process, relationship building, and reporting burden.